Verilog Hello World

 It's always best to get started using a very simple example, and none serves the purpose best other than "Hello World !".

-// Single line comments start with // // Verilog code is always written inside modules, and each module represents a digital block with some functionality module tb; // Initial block is another construct typically used to initialize signal nets and variables for simulation initial // Verilog supports displaying signal values to the screen so that designers can debug whats wrong with their circuit // For our purposes, we'll simply display "Hello World" $display ("Hello World !"); endmodule
+// Single line comments start with double forward slash "//" // Verilog code is always written inside modules, and each module represents a digital block with some functionality module tb; // Initial block is another construct typically used to initialize signal nets and variables for simulation initial // Verilog supports displaying signal values to the screen so that designers can debug whats wrong with their circuit // For our purposes, we'll simply display "Hello World" $display ("Hello World !"); endmodule

-module called tb with no ports and act as the top module for the simulation.
+module called tb with no input-output ports act as the top module for the simulation.
 The

 ncsim> run Hello World ! ncsim: *W,RNQUIE: Simulation is complete.